We use the following list of qualifications in our process to select missionary staff for Cru.

-Please note these criteria are not for the purpose of judging a person's standing with the Lord or his worth in the body of Christ.
-Rather, they are for the purpose of evaluating a person's readiness to serve in the midst of spiritual battle in ministry with Cru.
+Please note these criteria are not for judging a person's standing with God or their worth in the Body of Christ.
+They are simply to evaluate if a person is ready to serve in the midst of the spiritual challenges and unique pressures they'll face in full-time ministry with Cru.

-As a result, we ask our staff members to be sensitive concerning their behavior out of respect to others by refraining from particular actions that can be stumbling blocks.
-Examples of sensitive behavior would include controlling the usage of alcohol, tobacco and other questionable activities that might discredit the work of Christ or cause others to stumble.
+As a result, we ask our staff members to be sensitive concerning their behavior and to refrain from particular actions that could trip up less mature Jesus followers.
+Examples of sensitive behavior would include controlling the usage of alcohol, tobacco and questionable activities that might discredit the work of Jesus.